-Kelly did not, of course, use those precise words — the paper being written in terms of an imaginary scenario involving bookies, noisy telephone lines, and wiretaps so that it could be published by the prestigious Bell System Technical journal.
+Kelly did not use those precise words — the paper was written in terms of an imaginary scenario involving bookies, noisy telephone lines, and wiretaps so that it could be published by the prestigious Bell System Technical journal.

-Assuming that your criterion is the same as Kelly's criterion — maximizing the long term growth rate of your fortune — the answer Kelly gives is to stake the fraction of your gambling or investment bankroll which exactly equals your advantage.
-The form below allows you to determine what that amount is.
+Assuming that your goal is the same as Kelly's criterion — maximizing the long term growth rate of your fortune — then the Kelly strategy is to stake the fraction of your gambling or investment bankroll which exactly equals your advantage.
+The calculator below allows you to determine what that amount is.

 The BJ Math site used to contain a great collection of papers on Kelly betting, including the original Kelly Bell Technical System Journal paper.
 Unfortunately it is now defunct, and only contains adverts for an online casino.
 However, you can find much of the content through the Wayback Machine archive.
 The Internet Archive also contains a copy of Kelly's original paper which appeared as A New Interpretation of Information Rate, Bell System Technical Journal, Vol. 35, pp917-926, July 1956.
 (If this link breaks — as it has done several time since this page was written — try searching for the article title).